sborrego/Python-Programming-An-Introduction/README.md

 Download Anaconda - [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)
 Addition Help with Anaconda - [HERE](http://swcarpentry.github.io/python-novice-gapminder/setup.html#installing-python-using-anaconda)

+## Advanced User Software Installation

-If you are familiar with your command line and prefer to install Python and JupyterLab individually, you can find the links and installation instructions on the software websites below.
+For **advanced users** that are familiar with the command line and prefer to install Python and JupyterLab individually, you can find the links and installation instructions on the software websites below.

 ### Python